cliarie/countingcomments/README.md

 `python runner.py --file mcdonald.txt --verbose newfile`
 will save the output into "newfile", creating it if it does not previously exist.

+**--full [FILE NAME]**: Writes all the comments, with all relevant information to a file.
+(Similar to what shows up in Google docs) File name must be provided, a new file will be created if it doesn't exist.

+`python runner.py --file mcdonald.txt --full newfile`
 ## Notes

 ### What exactly is counted?